What is Sky Q? How It Works + What You Get Explained

 How is Sky Q different from standard Sky TV?
 Is it worth getting?
 And, more importantly, how does it work in your home?
 Let’s take a look at what Sky Q is, its new features, and how it works in practice

 Sky Q is currently the latest iteration of Sky TV, unless you go with Sky Glass, of course.
 Most new users of Sky will be using Sky Q, so we’re going to take a deep dive into Sky Q today, examining how it is different from the old Sky, its new boxes, the new Sky remote, and its new functions and abilities.
 There’s a lot to get through, so let’s get started…

-Sky Q is now Sky’s defacto service, replacing Sky+ which launched in 2001.
+Sky Q is now Sky’s defacto service, alongside Sky Stream and Sky Glass, replacing Sky+ which launched in 2001.
 If you sign-up to Sky today, you will automatically become a Sky Q customer.
 Sky even offers Sky Q discounts for existing Sky+ customers in a bid to get everybody upgraded to Sky Q. You also have Sky Glass to consider as well – but that’s a different kettle of fish altogether.

 What is Sky Q?

 Unlike Sky+, Sky Q isn’t just about the software that is running on your Sky box.
 Instead, it relates to Sky’s entirely new platform of hardware, including a trio of new Sky boxes, a new Sky remote, and, of course, enhanced mobile functionality inside the Sky Go app which is available for iPhone and Android.
 In this respect, Sky Q is a more modern, reimagining of the Sky platform with mobile connectivity at its core

 One of the main things you will interact with, however, and where most of Sky Q’s goodies are stored is inside the Sky Q box.
 But, as noted above, there are a few options when it comes to Sky Q boxes that are designed with different users in mind.